matvej-g/transcendence/Milena_notes/progress_milena.md

 	- give values to profile page
 	- logout button should really logout (username ets -> default/NULL?)
 	- what did Mert mean with that the profile should be private?
+		-> add check if user is logged int if types #profile in URL
 	- how to include language button in landing page??
 	- german language part
 	- match history recenter
+	- give settings a meaning